tjburch/tjburch.github.io/_posts/2020-04-20-hit-classifier-1.md

 <img src="/blogimages/hit_classifier/3var_confusion.png" alt="Confusion matrices for the various models evaluated with spray angle"   class="center" style="width:100%;" />

 Adding this variable helped out the kNN and BDT models considerably.
 Both increased their correct predictions on outs, singles, doubles, and home runs.
-Most strikingly, the double prediction went from 17% accurate to 43% accurate for the BDT (24% to 49% for kNN) - this is a huge improvement.
+Most strikingly, the prediction for doubles went from 17% accurate to 43% accurate for the BDT (24% to 49% for kNN) - this is a huge improvement.
 Interestingly, the SVC went from an overly liberal decision boundary on singles to an overly conservative one, which actually caused a worse overall accuracy, despite having more information.

 ## Summary and Future Work